Julius Evola: Philosophy

 Evola wrote prodigiously on mysticism, Tantra, Hermeticism, the myth of the Holy Grail and Western esotericism.
-German Egyptologist and scholar of esotericism Florian Ebeling noted that Evola's The Hermetic Tradition is viewed as an "extremely important work" on Hermeticism for esotericists.
-Evola gave particular focus to Cesare della Riviera's text Il Mondo Magico degli Heroi, which he later republished in modern Italian.
+German Egyptologist and scholar of esotericism Florian Ebeling noted that Evola's The Hermetic Tradition is viewed as an "extremely important work" among esotericists.
+Evola gave particular focus to Cesare della Riviera's Il Mondo Magico degli Heroi, which he translated into modern Italian.
 He held that Riviera's text was consonant with the goals of "high magic" – the reshaping of the earthly human into a transcendental 'god man'.
-According to Evola, the alleged "timeless" Traditional science was able to come to lucid expression through this text, in spite of the "coverings" added to it to prevent accusations from the church.
+According to Evola, the timeless Traditional science attained lucid expression through this text, though lightly veiled to prevent accusations from the church.
 Though Evola rejected Carl Jung's interpretation of alchemy, Jung described Evola's The Hermetic Tradition as a "magisterial account of Hermetic philosophy".
 In Hegel and the Hermetic Tradition, the philosopher Glenn Alexander Magee favoured Evola's interpretation over that of Jung's.
-In 1988 a journal devoted to Hermetic thought published a section of Evola's book and described it as "Luciferian."
+In 1988 a journal of Hermetic thought published a section of Evola's book, describing it as "Luciferian."

-Evola later confessed that he was not a Buddhist, and that his text on Buddhism was meant to balance out his earlier work on the Hindu tantras.
+Evola later clarified that he was not a Buddhist, and that his text on Buddhism was meant to balance out his earlier work on the Hindu tantras.
 Evola's interest in tantra was spurred on by correspondence with John Woodroffe.
-Evola was attracted to the active aspect of tantra, and its claim to provide a practical means to spiritual experience, over the more "passive" approaches in other forms of Eastern spirituality.
-In Tantric Buddhism in East Asia, Richard K. Payne, Dean of the Institute of Buddhist Studies, argued that Evola manipulated Tantra in the service of right-wing violence, and that the emphasis on "power" in The Yoga of Power gave insight into his mentality.
+Evola was attracted to the active aspect of tantra as a practical means to spiritual experience, over the more passive approaches in other forms of Eastern spirituality.
+In Tantric Buddhism in East Asia, the scholar Richard K. Payne argued that Evola manipulated Tantra in the service of right-wing violence, and that the emphasis on "power" in The Yoga of Power gave insight into his mentality.
 Evola often relied on European sources about Asian creeds while evoking them for racist ends, Peter Staudenmaier wrote.
 Rose described Evola as an "unreliable scholar of Eastern religions."

-Evola advocated that "differentiated individuals" following the left-hand path use dark violent sexual powers against the modern world.
-For Evola, these "virile heroes" are both generous and cruel, possess the ability to rule, and commit "Dionysian" acts that might be seen as conventionally immoral.
-For Evola, the left-hand path embraces violence as a means of transgression.
+Evola advocated for "differentiated individuals" following the left-hand path to use dark, violent sexual powers to disrupt the modern world.
+For Evola, these "virile heroes" are both generous and cruel, and their commanding "Dionysian" acts may transgress timid conventional morality.

 According to A. James Gregor, Evola's definition of spirituality can be found in Meditations on the Peaks: "what has been successfully actualized and translated into a sense of superiority which is experienced inside by the soul, and a noble demeanor, which is expressed in the body."
 Evola attempted to construct, Ferraresi wrote, "a model of man striving to reach the 'absolute' within his inner self".
 For Evola, Furlong wrote, transcendence "rested on the freeing of one's spiritual self through the purity of physical and mental discipline."
 Evola wrote that the tension between a detached "impulse toward transcendence" and an engaged "warrior spirit" defined his life and work.